 Students should not use cell phones during class unless needed for a specific activity.
 Resist the distraction and focus on one thing at a time - classroom lessons, activities and discussion.
 Active engagement in class leads to better outcomes in grading.
-Set your phones to silent as a courtesy.
+Everyone should set phones to silent as a courtesy.